IT'S LYNNY KANSAS

 As kids we had some great family holidays.
 Mum and Dad loved to travel and always said it was a great education for us kids.
 We would go abroad at least twice a year, we loved it.
-They carried on traveling once we had grown and left home, going further afield to America, Australia, Thailand, and South Africa they even came to Singapore in 1984.
+They carried on traveling once we had grown and left home, going further afield to America, Australia, Thailand, and South Africa they even visited Singapore in 1984.

 They were quite simply two of the best.
 They taught us to work hard, be true to ourselves, to be kind, and to treat others as you would have them treat you.
 They loved us, that is without question - and we loved them, although none of us were particularly good at saying the words out loud.

 So the sun has set on our time with Kyrenia Cottage, its time now for a new chapter, as sad as it is.
 My parents are together once more, and no doubt there is a party going on somewhere in heaven.